Psychological stress and sleep

 Sleep is a naturally recurring state of mind and body, characterized by altered consciousness, relatively inhibited sensory activity, reduced muscle activity, and inhibition of nearly all voluntary muscles during rapid eye movement (REM) sleep, and reduced interactions with surroundings.
 An essential aspect of sleep is that it provides the human body with a period of reduced functioning that allows for the systems throughout the body to be repaired.
 This time allows for the body to recharge and return to a phase of optimal functioning.
 It is recommended that adults get 7 to 9 hours of sleep each night.
 Sleep is regulated by an internal process known as the circadian rhythm.
 This 24-hour cycle regulates periods of alertness and tiredness that an individual experiences.
 The correlation between psychological stress and sleep is complex and not fully understood.
 In fact, many studies have found a bidirectional relationship between stress and sleep.
 This means that sleep quality can affect stress levels, and stress levels can affect sleep quality.
 Sleep change depends on the type of stressor, sleep perception, related psychiatric conditions, environmental factors, and physiological limits.

-Stress/Sleep Cycle
+Stress/sleep cycle

 It is critical that we receive an adequate amount of sleep each night.
-According to the Centers for Disease Control and Prevention, people 18-60 years old need 7 or more hours of sleep per night.
+According to the Centers for Disease Control and Prevention, people 18–60 years old need 7 or more hours of sleep per night.
 The majority of college students fall in this age range.
-While sleep is critical, it is no big surprise that many college students aren’t reaching this threshold amount of sleep, and are subsequently facing detrimental effects.
-Yet, after analyzing the research it is clear that stress and sleep in college students are interrelated, instead of one only affecting the other.
-“Stress and sleep affect each other.
-Poor sleep can increase stress, otherwise high-stress can also cause sleep disturbances”.
+While sleep is critical, many college students do not reach this threshold amount of sleep, and subsequently face detrimental effects.
+However, it is clear that stress and sleep in college students are interrelated, instead of one only affecting the other.
+"Stress and sleep affect each other.
+Poor sleep can increase stress, otherwise high-stress can also cause sleep disturbances".
 As stated in a different way, the way stress and sleep are related is bidirectional in nature.